webot-solve/indigenousplantgo-app/README.md

 cd <PATH-TO-YOUR-LOCAL-REPO>
 ```

 3. Rename ./config-sample.json to ./config.json, and input your api end-point.
+This url is the production api's base end-point.
+Please see [server-side repository](https://github.com/BCITConstruction/indigenousplantgo-cms-server) for API documentation.

 ```
 {